ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 adheres to the [Semantic Versioning](http://semver.org/) standard.

 Each time that you correctly execute this sequence of commands you will release a new version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.

+After creating the `log/` and `output/` directories in your project directory, you should be able to locally build your senior thesis using the command `pandoc --defaults pdf.yaml --to latex --metadata-file config.yaml --lua-filter .filters/abstract-to-meta.lua --template template/thesis.tex`.
+Please note that you must run this command from the root directory of the project after installing both the `pandoc` and `tectonic` packages.
+If the build of your senior thesis works correctly then the local file will be available in the `output/` directory.
+With that said, it is important to note that you should never commit the `SeniorThesis.pdf` file in the `output/` directory to your GitHub repository!
+Since PDF files are "derived" from the source code in your GitHub repository, they should never be committed to it.
+Instead, you should rely on GitHub Actions to create a copy of your `SeniorThesis.pdf` file by following the previously described steps for making a tagged release.

 ## Updates